hypertidy/cartilage/README.md

 This is very much a work in progress.
 See functions `ray` and `ambient`, which expect a raster.
-Be careful not to input very large data (we’ll add helpers), keep to something like 300\*300 or so unless you keen.
-The output of functions is the data use to build the scene, but we don’t have helpers for those yet.
+Be careful not to input very large data (we’ll add helpers), and keep dimensions to something like 300\*300 or so (unless you keen).
+A local rgl device is highly recommended, rglwidget works fine but doesn’t scale very well.

+Feedback welcome\!

+## Installation

 Install from github with